Prescription drug costs have been on the rise with no sign of slowing down. Here are a few ways you can save.

 It’s not a question of “if” or even “when.”
 It’s also “why.”

-Save on everything you need to have more for what you want while traveling.
+From flights and hotels to food – save on everything you need to have more for what you want.

 From prescription drugs to home ownership, tech startups are trying to make money by saving you money.